On this page

-Teaching roles with South Australian government schools and preschools include:
+Teaching roles in schools and preschools include:

 - permanent school and preschool teachers